 If you are a parent or carer you can contact our speech and language therapy service directly, just contact the nearest team to where your child lives (see contact details below).

 You can contact us Monday to Friday 8.30am to 5pm.
 Each clinic has an answer phone so please leave a message to speak to a therapist.
-Alternatively if your enquiry is urgent please call the main office nearest to you at Albion Road Resource Centre in North Shields or at Northumberland Child Health Centre in Ashington.
+Alternatively if your enquiry is urgent please call the main office at Shiremoor Resource Centre.

 Alternatively health visitors, GPs, school staff and any professional can make a referral for a child or young person.
 You can contact us to receive a copy of our referral form on any of the numbers below.